Writing

 We finally have decent cars and its convincing enough for me to wakeup at 6am on a Sunday to make a coffee and watch the race.

-However I wanted something more to keep me obsessed with the race weekends and to keep me locked-in, I decided to try doing some ML that learns + predicts as the session + season goes on.
+However I wanted more so I ended up writing some ML that learns + predicts as the session + season goes on.
 I want to also learn more about Cloudflare's developer platform so it made sense to build the page + stuff behind https://irvyn.us/f1

 To explain what it is from an architecture stand-point: